 The automobile industry in the midst major transformation is undergoing changes in various aspects such as the environment, safety, and economy.
 In terms of "environment", technological development and material development are progressing to reduce CO2 emissions, which is one of greenhouse gases, and efforts are being made to achieve the SDGs.
 In terms of "safety," safe driving support technology that prevents accidents by acquiring information related to vehicle and road conditions with sensors has been evolving rapidly.
 In terms of "economic", a business models that provide new value and services by collecting, accumulating, and analyzing data acquired while moving via networks are being considered.
 In such a major transformation, it is predicted that the way of spending time in the car cabin will change in the future.
 We believe that car transportation will no longer be a mere means to travel, and the "offered value" and "appeal" required of automobiles will change as well.
-We hope that we can meet the expectations of a changing society by continuing to provide "spaces that are comfortable for people," and are strengthening technological development in the following areas
+We hope that we can meet the expectations of a changing society by "enhancing experience values in vehicle cabin space" for various ways of time usage and are strengthening technological development in the following areas

-- · "Pursuit of Seating": Body sensing, SW-less, anticipatory support - · "Supporting people": Easy space arrangement, privacy, thin rear cushions - · "Supporting the Earth": Development of environmental technologies and plant-derived materials
+- · "Pursuit of Seating": For explicit needs and implicit demand, Body sensing, SW-less, anticipatory support - · "Supporting people": For flexible cabin space, Easy space arrangement, privacy-friendly - · "Supporting the Earth": To contribute to society, Environmental technologies and plant-derived materials